yoonjin71212/Iching/README.md

--1 is NOT a prime number.
+This is simulation based on I Ching.